 What if I move while I am on the waiting list?

-Be sure to go into the Applicant Portal (link to our applicant portal) and update your application.
+Be sure to go into the Applicant Portal and update your application.
 If you do not have internet access, you must notify us of the change by sending it to us in writing.
 The address is P.O.
 Box 36795 Charlotte, NC 28236.

 What happens when I am chosen for a Housing Choice Voucher?